 - Criminal Rules 12.4, 45, and 49.

-Among the amendments recommended for approval are parallel revisions of Appellate Rule 25, Bankruptcy Rules 5005 and 8011, Civil Rule 5, and Criminal Rule 49, as part of the effort to develop coordinated rules for electronic filing and service.
-The proposals require parties represented by counsel to file electronically, with exceptions for good cause and local rules.
-The proposed amendments also address pro se filing, establish a uniform national signature provision, and address proof of service (except for Bankruptcy Rule 5005).
-The Criminal Rules would no longer incorporate Civil Rule 5.
-Instead, proposed amendments to Criminal Rule 49 would create a stand-alone criminal rule for filing and service that addresses concerns particular to criminal law practice.
+Among the amendments are revisions to Appellate Rule 25, Bankruptcy Rules 5005 and 8011, Civil Rule 5, and Criminal Rule 49, which continue an effort to develop coordinated rules for electronic filing and service.
+The amendments require parties represented by counsel to file electronically, with exceptions for good cause and local rules.
+The amendments also address pro se filing, establish a uniform national signature provision, and address proof of service (except for Bankruptcy Rule 5005).
+The Criminal Rules no longer incorporate Civil Rule 5.
+Instead, amendments to Criminal Rule 49 create a stand-alone criminal rule for filing and service that addresses concerns particular to criminal law practice.

-If the Supreme Court approves the proposed amendments, they will be transmitted to Congress by May 1, 2018.
-Barring congressional action to modify or reject the proposals, the amendments will take effect on December 1, 2018.
-Official bankruptcy forms do not require Supreme Court approval; revisions of bankruptcy forms would take effect on December 1, 2017.
-Proposed revisions to Official Forms 417A and 417C would take effect on December 1, 2018.
+If the Supreme Court approves the proposed amendments, they will be transmitted to Congress by May 1, 2019.
+Barring congressional action to modify or reject them, the amendments would take effect on Dec.
+1, 2019.
+Since official bankruptcy forms do not require Supreme Court approval, form revisions took effect on Dec.
+1, 2018, along with the revisions to Official Bankruptcy Forms 417A and 417C that the Judicial Conference approved last year.

 Proposed Amendments for Public Comment